-- 1) Reflects the purchase by Diamondback Energy, Inc., an affiliate of our general partner and certain officers and directors of Diamondback Energy, Inc. and our general partner of an aggregate of common units in this offering at \$ per common unit, for which the underwriters will not receive any underwriting discounts or commissions. - (2) We refer you to "Underwriting" beginning on page S-15 of this prospectus supplement for additional information regarding underwriting compensation.
+Reflects the purchase by Diamondback Energy, Inc. and an affiliate of our general partner of an aggregate of 3,700,000 common units in this offering at \$14.38125 per common unit, for which the underwriters will not receive any underwriting discounts or commissions.

+(2) We refer you to "Underwriting" beginning on page S-15 of this prospectus supplement for additional information regarding underwriting compensation.

-We expect that delivery of the common units will be made on or about July , 2017 through the book-entry facilities of the Depositary Trust Company.
+We expect that delivery of the common units will be made on or about July 21, 2017 through the book-entry facilities of the Depositary Trust Company.

 Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus supplement or the accompanying base prospectus are truthful or complete.
 Any representation to the contrary is a criminal offense.
 Book-Running Manager